Larkenx/kotlin-roguelike-tutorial/tutorial/part1/part1.md

 }
 ```

 Now that we've added these new properties to our class, we'll want to instantiate them in our `create()` method.
-Notice that we aren't intializing the properties (hence the `lateinit` qualifier for our class properties.
-This is because we want to intialize them in the `create` method, which is what LibGDX is using internally to make sure all of the assets are loaded and it's ready for our methods to begin using LibGDX's features.
+Notice that we aren't initializing the properties (hence the `lateinit` qualifier for our class properties).
+This is because we want to initialize them in the `create` method, which is what LibGDX is using internally to make sure all of the assets are loaded and it's ready for our methods to begin using LibGDX's features.

 In the `MyGdxGame.create` method, we're going to instantiate the SpriteBatch and KTerminalData.
 The `KTerminalData` constructor takes in a width and height, as well as a default foreground and background color.
 The `KTerminalRenderer` constructor takes in a string that refers to the name of our font sheet image, the scale, and the sprite batch we've created for LibGDX to use internally.
 ```kotlin